DLO Investors Have Opportunity to Lead DLocal Limited Securities Fraud Lawsuit

-LOS ANGELES, Nov.
-10, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against DLocal Limited ("DLocal" or the "Company") (NASDAQ: DLO).
+BENSALEM, Pa., Nov.
+15, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against DLocal Limited ("DLocal" or the "Company") (NASDAQ: DLO).

 Class Period: May 2, 2022 – May 25, 2023